 - Line a cookie sheet with baking paper.

-- Melt the chocolate in microwave, or a bowl of water over a saucepan of boiling water (bottom of bowl not touching the water).
-Stir in the spiced pumpkin.
+- Chop the chocolate and melt each type separately in the microwave (in 30 second bursts, stirring in between), or a bowl of water over a saucepan of boiling water (ensure the bottom of the bowl does not touch the water).

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.